neurocyte/flow/help.md

 - F2 => Cycle major input modes (flow, vim, ...)

-The current input mode Input mode is displayed in the `modestatus` widget at the left side of the statusbar.
+The current input mode is displayed in the at the left side of the statusbar.

 ## Flow mode